Complex interpolation of $\mathbb{R}$-norms, duality and foliations: Introduction and background on complex interpolation

 In all cases, our notion of dual corresponds rather to the \emph{conjugate} dual because we use $z\cdot w$ rather than $\overline z \cdot w$.
 But this notion is better adapted to interpolation, so we will adopt it here, keeping in mind that our dual space is traditionally called the conjugate dual space.
-The duality theorem for complex interpolation expresses the following remarkable property: if we take as boundary norms $N_s := \|\cdot\|^\ast_s$, where $\|\cdot\|_s$ are as before $\C$-norms, then we have for every $t\in \DD$, $N_t = \|\cdot \|_t^\ast $.
+The duality theorem for complex interpolation expresses the following remarkable property: if we take as boundary norms $N_s := \|\cdot\|^\star_s$, where $\|\cdot\|_s$ are as before $\C$-norms, then we have for every $t\in \DD$, $N_t = \|\cdot \|_t^\star $.
 In other words, the interpolated norm of the dual norms, is the dual norm of the interpolated norms .

 Formally, we can use formula~\eqref{definterpolation} even in the case where the given norms $\|\cdot\|_s$ are only $\R$-norms, but the rest of the article will show that there are better choices (in particular, the duality theorem we just mentioned would fail).
 Before presenting other choices, let us fix some notation regarding harmonic extension.
 We will denote by $P[h]$, or with some convenient abuse of notation $P[h(s)]$, the Poisson extension to $\DD$ of a function $h\in L^1(\partial \DD):=L^1(\partial \DD, \sigma)$, where $d\sigma(s) = \frac{ds}{2\pi}$ is the usual probability measure on the circle; namely \beq P[h](t):= P[h(s)](t):=\int_{\pD}P(t,s) \, h(s)\, d\sigma(s) \quad \textrm{ where } P(t,s) := \frac{1-|t|^2}{|s-t|^2}. \eeq The function $P[h]$ is harmonic in $\DD$.
 When needed, we will also denote by $P[L^r]$ the space of all harmonic functions of the form $P[f]$ where $f \in L^r(\pD, \CC)$, for $r \geq 1$.
 It is well-known that the radial boundary values of $P[f]$ exist almost everywhere in $\pD$, and equal to the function $f$ itself (see, e.g., Katznelson \cite[Section I.3.3]{katz}).
-Recall also that the Hardy space $ H^r(\DD, \CC) $ is the subspace of all holomorphic functions in $P[L^r]$, where

-we identify a function in $P[L^r]$ with its boundary values.
+Recall also that the Hardy space $ H^r(\DD, \CC) $ is the subspace of all holomorphic functions in $P[L^r]$, where we identify a function in $P[L^r]$ with its boundary values.
 Then, a reasonable definition for ``interpolation'' of $\R$-norms $\|\cdot\|_s$ would be

 In the present article, $ H^p(\DD, \C^n) = H^p(\DD, \CC) \otimes \CC^n$ is the usual Hardy space (of index $p$) of holomorphic functions on the disc $\DD$ with values on $\C^n$ (note that the holomorphic functions in our article will have values on $\C^n$).